kubedb/docs/docs/guides/mysql/backup/mysql.md

 Here,

-- `.spec.task.name` specifies the name of the Task CRD that specifies the necessary Functions and their execution order to restore a MySQL database.
 - `.spec.repository.name` specifies the Repository CRD that holds the backend information where our backed up data has been stored.
 - `.spec.target.ref` refers to the newly created AppBinding object for the `restored-mysql` MySQL object.
 - `.spec.rules` specifies that we are restoring data from the latest backup snapshot of the database.